Skip to main content

 Hormones and Energy Dynamics

 The relationship between hormones and metabolic rate is deeply intertwined.
 Thyroid hormones, produced by the thyroid gland, are perhaps the most direct regulators of metabolic speed.
-An underactive thyroid, a condition known as hypothyroidism, leads to a reduction in levels, causing a slowdown in cellular metabolism.
+An underactive thyroid, a condition known as hypothyroidism, leads to a reduction in thyroid hormone levels, causing a slowdown in cellular metabolism.

 This can result in symptoms such as unexplained weight gain, persistent fatigue, cold intolerance, and cognitive sluggishness.
 Conversely, an overactive thyroid, or hyperthyroidism, accelerates metabolism, potentially leading to weight loss, increased heart rate, anxiety, and heat sensitivity.